Expedited Process for Local Pastors from other Conferences to be approved to serve in

 Overview of the Process:

-- Applicant requests a transfer of their files and UMCARES profile from their home conference to The Florida Conference of the UMC by contacting their Office of Clergy Excellence or Ministerial Affairs.
+- Applicant requests a transfer of their files from their home conference to The Florida Conference of the UMC by contacting their Office of Clergy Excellence or Ministerial Affairs.
 Conference files should be sent to Sara McKinley , Director of the Office of Clergy Excellence in the Florida Conference.
 The files sent to the Florida Conference OCE must include a copy of their most recent psychological assessment, background check and DCOM Letters.
 Note: the transfer of files does NOT equate to a transfer of candidacy or clergy status.

 - Applicant completes an online background check via email from Safe Gatherings.

 - Applicant meets with one of the District Superintendents of the Florida Conference https://www.flumc.org/districts to receive their approval to begin the process of transferring their candidacy and to be placed on the expedited application track to serve as a licensed local pastor in The Florida Conference.
 The Florida District Superintendent will notify the Office of Clergy Excellence via email if approval is granted to transfer as a candidate AND if approval is granted for expedited processing.

 - Upon approval of a FL DS, the applicant asks their home conference if they are willing to transfer them as a “Certified Candidate for ministry”, since Local Pastor Status does not transfer.
 If a conference is not willing to transfer the individual as a certified candidate, the DS and DCOM in consultation with the Office of Clergy Excellence may still recommend the expedited process.
 If the applicant is not transferred as a Certified Candidate or recommended by the District Superintendent, DCOM, and Office of Clergy Excellence they would not be able to use the expedited process and must begin the candidacy process in Florida, beginning with the retreat.